t-edson/phcontrols/README.md

  - Boolean columns must be represented as Tinyint type, because functions, that edits tables, work in that way.
  - Boolean columns must have a default value of FALSE to avoid generates NULL values.
  - Password columns must be defined as CHAR data types in order to be shown correctly.

+## Hello World page

+Create a file index.php with the following code: